Yuruh/dom-boids/README.md

 ## Next Steps

+* Slow-demo mode, with vectors showing on screen
 * Automatically pick DOM elements to avoid
 * Deploy as NPM package
 * Deploy as Browser Extension